Why You Should Consider Not Selling Your Bitcoin Gold; But Should Be Careful Retrieving It

 However, aside from claiming your Gold, I would again suggest doing nothing with it.

 The reason for this is that we all just saw what happened with Bitcoin Cash.
-What happened is a small group of people went rouge and tried to kill Bitcoin using Bitcoin Cash.
+What happened is a small group of people went rogue and tried to kill Bitcoin using Bitcoin Cash.
 This involved, among other things, spiking the price of Bitcoin Cash and crashing Bitcoin.

 That means for a moment there you could have traded your Bitcoin Cash in for a nice chunk of actual Bitcoin (or, if you are in the other camp, you would now have more valuable Bitcoin Cash; either way, those who dumped it early for $300 are likely not stoked).